Evidence for spontaneous arrangement of two-way flow in water bridge via particle image velocimetry: Abstract

 \section{Abstract}

-By revisiting the century-old problem of water bridge, we demonstrate that it is in fact dynamic and comprises of two coaxial currents that carry different charges and flow in opposite directions.
-Initially, the inner flow is facilitated by the cone jet that is powered by H$^+$ and flows out of the anode beaker.
-The negative cone jet from cathode is established {\it later} and forced to take the outer route.
-This spontaneous arrangement of two-way flow is revealed by the use of chemical dyes, e.g., fluorescein and FeCl$_3$, carbon powder, and the Particle Image Velocimetry.
-These two opposing flows are found to carry non-equal flux that results in a net transport of water to the cathode beaker.
-By combining the above information and taking into account the counter flow to equate the water level from the connecting pipe, we can estimate the cross section and flow speed of these co-axial flows as a function of time and applied voltage.
+By revisiting the century-old problem of water bridge, we demonstrate that it is in fact dynamic and comprises of two coaxial water currents that carry different charges and flow in opposite directions.
+In the initial stage of setting up the water bridge, the inner flow is facilitated by the cone jet that is powered by H$^+$ and flows out of the positive-electrode beaker.
+A second and opposing cone jet from negative beaker is established {\it later} and forced to take the outer route.
+This spontaneous arrangement of two-way flow is revealed by using fluorescein and carbon powder as tracers, and the Particle Image Velocimetry.
+These two opposing flows are found to carry non-equal flux that results in a net transport of water to the negative beaker.
+A simple calculation based on energy conservation allows us to estimate the flow speed and cross-sectional area of these co-axial flows as a function of time and applied voltage.